 Applicants may not be subject to the mandatory grounds for exclusion, cf. the Danish Public Procurement Act (udbudsloven) Section 135 (1-3) and 136.

-Energinet is obligated to verify that the applicants are not subject to the mandatory grounds for exclu-sion.
-Further Energinet is obligated to ensure that all minimum requirements are fulfilled.
-Energinet will do so based on the information submitted in the ESPD and the documentation which will be requested on the basis of the ESPD.
+Energinet is obligated to verify that the applicants are not subject to the mandatory grounds for exclusion.
+Further, Energinet is obligated to ensure that all minimum requirements are fulfilled.
+Energinet will do so based in the information submitted in the ESPD and the documentation which will be requested on the basis of the ESPD.

 For further elaboration please see the Guide to SQS which can be found on the EU-Supply platform.